-These superstructures and sub-structures will be checked for one track loaded condition as well as both tracks loaded condition (Single Span as well as Both Spans loaded condition).

-However, for any other configuration (Axle load, and Axle spacing) of Modern Rolling stock including maintenance, machinery, crane etc., shall be within the loading envelope of present live load configuration.
+Superstructure, substructure and foundation shall be checked for one track loaded conditions as well as both track loaded condition (Single span as well as both span loaded condition).
+However, for any other configuration (Axle load and axle spacing) of modern Rolling Stock including maintenance, machinery, crane etc, shall be within the loading envelope of present live load configuration.